The Biggest Concerns You Might Have

 While political and weather factors are pretty much beyond our juristiction, our expertise and local resources still come in handy when you are looking for a nice family-friendly hotel, flights between Yangon and Bagan, or something fun to do with your kids.

 Bet your kids have never seen an old train before?
-Try this cho-cho train to roam around the city, a real eye-opener for both adults and kids.
+Try this train to see the city, a real eye-opener for both adults and kids.

 Play Indiana Jones in Bagan